White-capped fruit dove

-The white-capped fruit dove (Ptilinopus dupetithouarsii) is a species of bird in the family Columbidae.
+The white-capped fruit dove (Ptilinopus dupetithouarsii), also called kuku locally, is a species of bird in the family Columbidae.
 It was described by French naturalist and surgeon Adolphe-Simon Neboux in 1840.
 It is endemic to the Marquesas Islands in French Polynesia.
 The name honours French admiral and botanist Abel Aubert du Petit-Thouars.
+Two subspecies exist on the islands, Ptilinopus d. dupetithouarsii and Ptilinopus d. viridior.